Skip to main content

 Up-front cost

-Free — the real cost arrives later, priced in leadership hours
+Free.
+The cost arrives later, in leadership hours

 Building the first version

-Days to weeks of an assistant principal's time, spread across a holiday
+Days to weeks of an assistant principal's time, often spread across a holiday

-Every check is by eye — and a full-looking grid looks identical whether the promises hold or not
+Every check is by eye, and a full grid looks the same whether the promises hold or not

 Absorbing a change

-Change one fact, regenerate, republish a new version in minutes
+Change one fact, regenerate, and publish a new version in minutes

-APT/RFF/DOTT/NIT/NCT tracked to the minute, pro-rata for part-timers, coverage generated to match
+Planning time tracked to the minute, pro rata for part-timers, with specialist lessons generated to match

-A side ledger someone maintains from memory — or nobody does
+A side tally somebody keeps from memory, or nobody does

 After publishing

-Daily cover, yard duty, wet day plans, event days, and a staff portal work from the same timetable
+Daily cover, yard duty, wet day plans, event days and a staff portal all work from the same timetable

-Each of those is another disconnected sheet with its own version drift
+Each of those is another sheet, and each drifts out of date on its own

 When the builder is away

-The system holds the rules; a colleague can run the same guided flow
+The rules live in the system, so a colleague can run the same guided steps

 The spreadsheet's logic lives in one person's head, and so does the risk